FK Bokelj

 FK Bokelj is a Montenegrin professional football club based in the coastal town of Kotor.
-They currently compete in the Montenegrin Second League.
+They currently compete in the Montenegrin First League.

 History

 History of Bokelj started at the second decade of 20th century.
 The team was founded on 30 July 1922 as SK Primorac.
-Primorac played its first game against FK Zrinjski Tivat and won 2-1.
+Primorac played its first game against FK Zrinjski Tivat and won 2–1.
 In 1926, the team was renamed as FK Bokelj and until 1941 played numerous seasons in the Montenegrin Football Championship.
 In that period, FK Bokelj played four times in the final of the Montenegrin Championship, but never won it.

 After the war, Bokelj started to play in the Montenegrin Republic League in 1947.
 Only four years later, the team from Kotor were promoted to the Yugoslav Second League (season 1951).
 From that year to 1991, FK Bokelj played overall nine seasons in the Yugoslav Second League.
 During the other seasons, the club participated in the Montenegrin Republic League (third rank of football in SFR Yugoslavia), winning the title eight times.
-Except that, in the period between 1988-1992, Bokelj played four seasons in the new-established Yugoslav Third League.
+Except that, in the period between 1988 and 1992, Bokelj played four seasons in the new-established Yugoslav Third League.

 In 1999, Bokelj gained a new promotion to the Second League, this time in FR Yugoslavia football system.
-Until 2006, they spent seven consecutive seasons in the Second League, with second place in the 2002-03 season as their biggest success at that time.
+Until 2006, they spent seven consecutive seasons in the Second League, with second place in the 2002–03 season as their biggest success at that time.

 Historical success, FK Bokelj made in summer 2007, with their promotion to the Montenegrin First League.
 First game at top-tier, FK Bokelj played on 11 August 2007, against Rudar in Pljevlja (0:0).
-Best result, FK Bokelj made in the 2015-16 season, finished in fourth-placed team in the First League.
+Best result, FK Bokelj made in the 2015–16 season, finished in fourth-placed team in the First League.
 With that success, the team gained its first participation in European Competitions (2016–17 UEFA Europa League), with games against Serbian-side FK Vojvodina.
 Until now, the club from Kotor played five seasons in the highest league competition in Montenegro.